 The clutch fluid reservoir is also tucked away, this time out of sight inside the bulkhead tubing rising beside the driver’s knees.
 Why, after all, would you want to add to the weight of the car when you have all this empty tubing serving no other purpose?
 To fall within the 1978 F1 regulations, the FW06 had to weigh in at no less than 585kg.
 In its current guise it weighs 586.

-Behind the driver is mounted the ubiquitous Ford Cosworth DFV — the engine that Williams had to beg and scrape for when he first walked out of Wolf and the one which would bring him his first victory.
+Behind the driver is mounted the ubiquitous Ford Cosworth DFV – the engine that Williams had to beg and scrape for when he first walked out of Wolf and the one which would bring him his first victory.
 This car houses an aluminium block 3-litre V8, rather than the titanium version that was sometimes used in the 1970s.
-Its four valves per cylinder and Lucas mechanical injection Produce around 515bhp somewhere near it redline of 10,800rpm.
+Its four valves per cylinder and Lucas mechanical injection produce around 515bhp somewhere near it redline of 10,800rpm.

 A veteran of race tracks around the world, this FW06 now runs with less ferocious cam timings; a compromise which sacrifices those final few horsepower for considerably longer engine life.
 With rebuilds every 1000 miles at an eye-watering £14,000 a time, it’s not hard to see why.

 Viewed as a whole rather than its basic elements, Head’s first Williams is actually quite graceful.
 The broad, flat nose sweeps back and up to the cockpit and beyond, the low radiator pods quite easy to miss when viewed from the side.
-Behind sits the DFV, unfaired and purposeful, yet still dwarfed by those great bulbous rear tyres, surely the most eye-catching addition to any Formula One car yet.
+Behind sits the DFV, unfaired and purposeful, yet still dwarfed by those great bulbous rear tyres, surely the most eye-catching addition to any Formula 1 car yet.

 From inside the cockpit the view is faultless.
 Lower yourself in without the bodywork in place, adjust belts and apparel and then slot the fairing home.
 A neat touch here, too, for the body’s fasteners are positioned on the inside of the cockpit, allowing for a perfectly smooth outer surface in the airflow.